What Moms Need Most. Part IV: Moms Need Exercise

 Yes, you do.

 This isn’t about your weight.
-Though adding regular exercise to your life is likely to assist you in losing weight (if that is a goal), experts suggest weight loss is much more about diet than exercise.
+Though adding regular exercise to your life is likely to assist you in losing weight (if that is a goal), experts agree that weight loss is much more a result of what/how much you eat than your exercise routine.

 So…if exercise will not magically make us shed pounds, WHY should we rearrange our schedules to fit it in?
 What is so important about exercise?